 If you go for this new 5.41m van conversion from Dethleffs in Classic spec, as opposed to Advantage, you might have to accept a compromise on things like not having flush-fitting windows or alloy wheels, but you could still get a perfectly serviceable quality build German motorhome for significantly less than £60,000.
 (You might need to watch how much you add as optional extras however: Dethleffs, like many German manufacturers, tends to have a long list of cost options and if you tick too many that price could start rocketing up.)

 The Globetrail is actually Dethleffs’ first ever van conversion range to be sold in the UK, and it includes some fairly innovative designs.
-This model, for example, manages to stick to a 5.41m length yet still have a shower cubicle made up from tambour doors.
+This model, for example, manages to stick to a 5.41m length yet still have a shower cubicle made up from tambour doors, something which could be a dealbreaker when choosing between a campervan or motorhome.

 Vantage Fuze